voaneves/color-picker/README.md

 ## To do

+- [ ] Add modal with instructios while opening the page.
 - [ ] Update images of the README.md.
 - [x] Transform into a web app.
 - [x] Improve page structure, add <meta> tags, and optimize JavaScript delivery.